 Set the timer and take short, five-minute showers instead of baths.

 Water plants when it is coolest outside.
-Just like watering your lawn during the hottest time of day, the water you feed your plants will evaporate.
+The water you feed your lawn and plants during the hottest time of day will evaporate.
 Water first thing in the morning or before going to bed at night, and you will have healthier, happier plants, as well as more water saved.

 Install hose nozzles on your outside hoses to prevent water from being wasted.
 This can save over 100 gallons of water in just a 15-minute car wash.